appuio/techlab/labs/08_database.md

 We can now set these environment variables in the DeploymentConfig example-spring-boot.
 After the **ConfigChange** (ConfigChange is registered as a trigger in the DeploymentConfig), the application is automatically deployed again.
 Because of the new environment variables the application connects to the MySQL DB and [Liquibase](http://www.liquibase.org/) creates the schema and imports the test data.

 **Note:** Liquibase is open source.
-It is a database independent library to manage database changes and to apply them to the database.
-Liquibase recognizes when starting the application, whether DB changes have to be applied to the database or not.
+It is a database-independent library to manage and apply database changes.
+Liquibase recognizes when starting the application, whether database changes have to be applied to the database or not.
 See Logs.

 ```